Coronavirus support for the voluntary and community sector

 For more information visit the The Wakeham Trust website.

 Grants are available for smaller UK based charities working with young offenders, prisoners and ex-prisoners, and young disadvantaged people, especially those at risk of criminal involvement within the UK.

-The fund has determined two priority groups:
+The fund has determined three priority groups: